tensorflow/tfjs-models/knn-classifier/demo/README.md

 ## Setup

-cd into the demos folder:
+cd into the demo folder:

 ```sh
 cd knn-classifier/demo